 Occasionally there are optional off-site activities which are discussed and agreed by the group.
 Previous trips have included visits to the cinema, bowling, ice skating, meals out, laser tag, theatre, and theme parks.

 Each group is staffed by at least two members of staff: a Youth Group Coordinator, and Youth Support Worker(s).
 Additional support is provided by volunteers.

 It has helped to build confidence to go out more because I’m able to mix with people at Youth Club who are like me and my age.
 It has helped me to talk to people more and I’m making more friends.
 The staff and the volunteers understand me.

 Referral Process for joining all our youth groups:

-- A Referral Form must be completed by a parent/carer.
+- If you are NEW to us, a general Referral Form must first be completed by a parent/carer, or a professional.

-- Our Family Support Worker or Community Outreach Worker will contact the parent/carer to discuss the referral and usually arrange to meet the young person and parent/carers.
+- When we receive the Application Form our Family Support Worker or Community Outreach Worker will contact the parent/carer to discuss the application and usually arrange to meet the young person and parent/carers.

 - If a placement is suitable, and places are available, the young person will join initially on a trial period.